sderosiaux/golb/src/pages/2016-01-10-java-cli-gc-memory-and-tools-overview/index.md

 is_blog: true
 path: "/articles/2016/01/10/java-cli-gc-memory-and-tools-overview/"
 language: en
+category: 'JVM'
+tags: ['java', 'gc']
+description: "Java and the JVM is a humongous world with tons of tools, options, and behaviors to be aware of (GC).
+It's always useful to have an overview."
+background: 'background.jpg'
 ---

 Back to the Java world, I've made my mind and realized that I didn't know the Java basis enough.